How To Price Crochet Items Made Simple

 $1350 for a crochet afghan can be a scary price (even though you deserve it).

 I like to use the whole – retail price as a range, then look online for other comparable pricing.
-Etsy is a great price to see what the competition is pricing crochet items to sell.
+Etsy is a great place to see how the competition is setting their prices.

 *The information that is used in the info graphs above were calculated using information from Lion Brand & Allfreecrafts